 We connect small scale natural winegrowers with Danish consumers and professionals.
 Our Copenhagen based warehouse acts as your remote Danish storage.
 The online platform gathers all the wines on a shared marketplace which also contains wines from Danish wine importers.
 As a winegrower you get your own web page and shop.
-We handle all the administrative tasks fast and efficiently.
-The rest of our energy is spent developing the platform and growing a community around winegrowers, consumers and professionals.
+We handle all the administrative tasks just like a traditional importer.
+We spend our energy on matchmaking, customers service & developing the platform (and it’s community).

-We invite you to apply for Libre.vin.
-After having your application accepted you finish the registration process.
+Start by applying for Libre.vin.
+After (hopefully) having your application accepted you finish the registration process.
 We are glad to help you decide which wines and how many bottles you should send.
 Once you’ve packed the wines, we take over.
 When your wines have arrived we add them to our online marketplace, announce their arrival and start working with them towards Danish consumers and professionals.
-Once you make a sale, your share is automatically added to your Stripe Connect balance, which is transferred to your bank account in the frequency of your choice.
+Once you make a sale, your share is automatically added to your Stripe Connect balance, which is transferred to your bank account in the frequency of your choice (monthly per default).

-- The joy of buying sustainable products directly from the producer.
+- The joy of buying sustainable products (more) directly from the producer.

-- New inspiring friendships, and a great story to tell their friends.
+- New inspiring connections (or even friendships) and a great story to tell their friends.

 My name is Joachim Niclasen.
 I have worked with wine since 2007 when I got a job in a local wine bar.
-I was soon managing the place, and I stayed there while I finished my studies at the IT University in Copenhagen.
+I was soon managing the place and stayed there while I finished my studies at the IT University in Copenhagen.

-In 2014 I started the to import wine myself.
+In 2014 I started to import wine myself.
 I called my company Vinhacker (Wine Hacker) and tried to live up to the cheeky name by turning things (price structures, communication strategies and preferred segments) upside-down.
 This was also the time I really fell in love with natural wine.
 Though I don’t consider myself a ‘hacker’ anymore I can still appreciate the mindset that made me enter the Danish wine industry.